 Soomin is also a graphic designer.
-Since 2019, she has been working as an assistant graphic designer for the Communications Office at the Yale School of Music.
+From 2019 to 2022, she worked as an assistant graphic designer for the Communications Office at the Yale School of Music.
 In the summer of 2020, she was an intern for Design Brigade, an initiative by the Yale Center for Collaborative Arts and Media and Atelier Cho Thompson to connects design students to new spatial problems that have emerged in the era of COVID-19.

 Soomin holds a bachelor of music degree in composition from Oberlin Conservatory of Music, where she studied with Stephen Hartke, Jesse Jones, and Elizabeth Ogonek.
-She is currently pursuing a master of musical arts degree in composition at Yale School of Music, where she studies with Martin Bresnick, Aaron Jay Kernis, David Lang, and Chris Theofanidis.
+She holds a master of music and a master of musical arts degrees in composition at Yale School of Music, where she studied with Martin Bresnick, Aaron Jay Kernis, David Lang, Chris Theofanidis, and Han Lash.